On the Kodaira dimension of some algebraic fiber spaces

-We denote the effective and negative parts of \(D\) by \(D_+\) and \(D_-\), respectively.
-As usual, \(\lceil D \rceil\) and \(\lfloor D \rfloor\) denote the round-up and round-down of \(D\), respectively.
-In this framework, the proof of Conjecture~\ref{schnell-3} reduces to establishing the bigness of the divisor \(K_Y + B_D + M_Y\).
-Observe that the above assumptions are stronger than those in the general setup of the canonical bundle formula (cf.~\ref{Kawa}), since \(\kappa(F) = 0\).
+In this framework, the proof of Schnell's conjecture~\ref{schnell-3} reduces to establishing the bigness of the divisor \(K_Y + B_D + M_Y\).
+Hence, we should consider the problem of the descent of positivity along the fiber space.
+Since our assumptions are stronger than those in Theorem~\ref{claim-0}, we may take \(C_D = 0\).

-Since \( \operatorname{codim}_Y f(\operatorname{Supp} D_{+}) \geq 2 \), it suffices to consider the negative part of the divisor \( D := -D^h_- - D^v_- \), which decomposes into vertical and horizontal components.
-Here, \( M_Y \), the so-called \emph{moduli divisor}, encodes the variation of complex structures of the fibers, while \( B_Y \), the \emph{boundary divisor}, is associated with the monodromy around singular fibers and is described in terms of the log-canonical thresholds of the fibers.
-Suppose \( D = \sum d_i D_i \), and for each \( j \), we write the pullback